 Livestock in the parkland

 Much of the parkland has been used for farming for thousands of years.
 It's made up of land acquired by the multiple owners over many years, to form the 900 acres seen today.
-An abundance wild animals and farm livestock live within the fields.
+An abundance of wild animals and farm livestock live within the fields.
 On your travels, you'll probably spot sheep and cows and both have historical importance to Stowe.

 Sheep have been grazed for hundreds of years.
 The family's original fortune came from the wool trade and that led to the growth of the estate.
 The sheep would also have provided food and helped to keep control of the grass growth.
 We still have sheep grazing on the estate to help maintain the historical views.

 Enjoy your walk safely, and please keep a safe distance from all livestock at Stowe, especially cattle.